Sung-Huan/ANNOgesic/docs/source/test_case.rst

      $ ls ANNOgesic/output/crispr/statistics
      NC_000915.1.csv

 Unfortunately, our test strain has no CRISPRs.
-If you really want to know the output information, please follow the commands to get the other strain.
+If you really want to see the output information, please check following commands to get the other strain which has CRISPRs.

-First, we download the fasta and gff files of the other strain.
+First, we download fasta and gff files of the other strain.

 ::